Antisemitism in Turkey: Anti-Israel and anti-Zionist sentiments on the left

-Left-wing Turkish intelligentsia tends to view Israel as an instrument of US imperialism in the Middle East.
-The Israeli-Palestinian conflict is thus interpreted as a conflict between a group "oppressed by imperialism" and a proxy of the United States.
-This tradition has existed since the 1970s, when Turks of the far-left joined the Palestine Liberation Organization and received military training through said organization, and some participated in combat against Israeli forces.
+Left-wing Turkish intellectuals tend to view Israel as an instrument of US imperialism in the Middle East.
+The Israeli-Palestinian conflict is thus interpreted as a conflict between a group of people which is being "oppressed by imperialism" and a proxy of the United States.
+This view has been espoused since the 1970s, when Turks who were members and supporters of the far-left joined the Palestine Liberation Organization and received military training from the said organization, and some of them participated in combat against Israeli forces.

-Turkish-Jewish scholar, Rıfat Bali, assessing the Turkish left-wing, says that for it, Zionism is an aggressive ideology that promotes antisemitism.
-In a special issue of left-wing magazine Birikim in 2004, it was asserted that antisemitism and Zionism are two sides of one coin, "Jewish conscience was captured by Israel," and all efforts should be made for the destruction of Israel in its present form.
+The Turkish-Jewish scholar, Rıfat Bali, assessing the Turkish left-wing, says that for it, Zionism is an aggressive ideology that promotes antisemitism.
+In a special issue of the left-wing magazine Birikim which was published in 2004, it was asserted that antisemitism and Zionism are two sides of the same coin, "Jewish conscience was captured by Israel," and all efforts should be made for the destruction of Israel in its present form.

 The head of the Jewish community in Turkey, Silvio Ovadia, said that "any anti-Israeli statements can easily turn into a condemnation of Jews in general.
 Whenever a war breaks out in the Middle East, the antisemitism grows throughout the world.
 He believes that many people are not able to distinguish between Israelis and Jews and transfer the criticism of Israeli policies onto the Turkish citizens of Jewish origin.